 Yes, well... maybe.
 We encourage you to make decisions about competing in conjunction with your training progress.
 If you want to show, there are several local schooling and recognized shows as well as CDIs during the season.
 Entering as a non-compete is also an option if you want to expose your horse to the showgrounds and school without showing in any classes.
+If your horse is suitable, you can hack to the Global showgrounds from Hampton Green Farm (with a buddy on foot).
 You will be responsible for your entries, expenses, and any trailering needed to the show.
 Most of the time another participant will have a trailer locally and may be willing to help.
 Lendon is also available to coach, you must coordinate the specifics with her and her schedule.